martinstoeckli/SilentNotes/CONTRIBUTING.md

 - If new language resources have been created, place the english text as placeholder in all language files.
 - All functionallity needs to be cross-platform.

-If the contribution affects the Android app, please test with the minimum version (currently 6.0) as well as with two other versions.
+If the contribution affects the Android app, please test with the minimum version (currently 7.0) as well as with two other versions.
 It is a tedious work, but there are often unexpected differences in the WebView implementations.

 ## Building the application

 ### Building C# code

-Install a current version of VisualStudio and make sure the mobile development and the UWP package is selected.
+Install a current version of VisualStudio and make sure the mobile development and the Maui package is selected.
 Make a rebuild of the whole application.

-You can build a side by side installation with the real SilentNotes version by altering the package name in the Android project properties (e.g. to `dev.martinstoeckli.silentnotes`) and in the UWP project options by clicking the `Package Manifest...` button and opening the `Packaging` tab.
+You can build a side by side installation with the real SilentNotes version by altering the ApplicationId name in the SilentNotes.csproj (e.g. to `dev.martinstoeckli.silentnotes`) and in the Windows project options by clicking the `Package Manifest...` button and opening the `Packaging` tab.

-In the `Directory.Build.props` file one can append the `ENV_DEVELOPMENT` constant as explained in the comments, so SilentNotes will read and write to an alternative repository and leaves the original repository intact.
+When compiling in Debug mode, SilentNotes will read and write to an alternative repository and leaves the original repository intact.
+In the `Directory.Build.props` file one can append some constants as explained in the comments, e.g. to set a fixed localization or to load the demo repository.

-For debugging the UWP application, one has to choose the `x64` platform instead of `Any CPU`, VisualStudio often forgets about this setting after switching the "Startup Project".
+For debugging the Windows application, one has to choose the `x64` platform instead of `Any CPU`, VisualStudio often forgets about this setting after switching the "Startup Project".

 ### Building TypeScript code